Connect with us

 Components of Emotional Intelligence

-your child should know and express what is happening inside of him per time.
+Your child should know and express what is happening inside of him at times.
 It helps to understand what you are feeling and accurately describe that feeling.
-And one way to build this is by giving your child the freedom to express his/her thoughts.
+One way to build this is by giving your child the freedom to express his/her thoughts.
 Whenever you notice your child is trying to express his, kindly provide the opportunity.

 • Some parents are used to muting their children.
 Part of allowing your child to know himself is to let your child think for himself.
 You are to be a guide and not a thinker for your child.